Monday, May 1, 2017

-Putting China on the path of high economic growth needed some economic reforms that ran counter to the socialistic.
+Putting China on the path of high economic growth needed some economic reforms that ran counter to the socialism.
 It needed adopting some aspects of open economy, abandoning system of collective farming, committing to international trade, system of incentives for agriculturists and farmers, encouraging FDI (Foreign Direct Investments), liberalizing system of administered prices etc. And yet Deng managed all this while retaining his hold on the Communist Party.
 Managing this change and moving on the high trajectory of economic growth needed deft political management.
 Although the economy was being run like an open economy, China still continued to loudly avow its socialistic credentials.
 Managing these contradictions and developing consensus among various factions tested Deng’s skills and mettle.
 And he succeeded.

 Apart from economic reforms, Deng’s contributions proved outstanding in two important sectors.
 After Cultural Revolution and especially after he took over reins after Mao’s death, Deng moved decisively in reforming education sector, especially universities, higher education and research and development.
 He freed the universities of the socialistic leaders and their pernicious ideologies and promoted merit/performance based systems.
-If Chinese universities and higher education is gaining universal acclaim today, it is mainly because in late seventies and early eighties Deng took up an intense program of University Reforms and gave priority to research and development.
+If Chinese universities and higher education are gaining universal acclaim today, it is mainly because in late seventies and early eighties Deng took up an intense program of University Reforms and gave priority to research and development.
 His second important contribution pertains to creating internal mechanism for peaceful and consensual succession of political leadership from one generation to the other.

 Private Deng was a family person, given to wife, children and grandchildren.
 Although not very educated himself, he had great respect for education.
 His wife was a university teacher and taught physics.
 During Cultural Revolution Deng was under political attack and his son was targeted and roughed up by red guards.
 He ended up being crippled for the rest of his life and Deng nursed him during his illness.
 Deng was not vindictive but nursed strong personal emotions for the excesses committed during the Cultural Revolution.

 Clearly, Deng occupies a unique position in the History of China.
 Without him China would not have become a world leader.
 And yet, it seems that at times Deng’s role has remained somewhat ambiguous and even negative in certain aspects.
 Especially, in issues relating to political reforms, he failed to appreciate democratic and intellectual aspirations of a China that was in the process of momentous transformation.
 It appears that he was somewhat apprehensive, even timid when it came to issues of political reforms.
 May be, perhaps he had seen how political reforms unleashed by the Soviet leaders in eighties brought the mighty Soviet Empire to a tottering end.
 And this could be a reason why in 1989 he chose to crack down on the agitating students in the Tiananmen Square.
 Deng may have been much softer and far more positive than Mao; however, there is no evidence that he did anything to further the interests of liberalism and democracy in China.
 On the contrary he appears to have always stifled even the slightest dissent that he feared would snowball into demand fro political freedom.
-Historians and scholars still argue whether he could have handled the Tienanmen students' demonstrations in 1989 somewhat more competently.
+Historians and scholars still argue whether he could have handled the Tienanmen students' demonstrations in 1989 somewhat differently so as to keep the doors for political reforms slightly open.
 Further, intellectuals as a class in China never looked to Deng with any confidence the way they looked to Zhou.
 During the Great Leap Forward and Mao’s other earlier disastrous adventures, Deng does not appear to have made any attempts to protect liberals and critics.

 Ezra Vogel’s book on Deng Xiaoping tries to capture all these and other aspects and presents a fairly balanced portrait of a great statesman, who brought China on the world map of high development.
 It's a work on political economy of Reforms in China that provides insights into interplay of forces that shape and mold the way we develop.
 It’s a book teeming with great details on how Chinese leaders managed the great challenge of tight rope walking between capitalism and communism.